cyclus/cyclus.github.com/source/arche/cmake.rst

 Building Modules with CMake
 ===========================

-If you haven't follow the initial example in :ref:`hello_world_cpp`, you should use ``cycstub`` to generate a directory with the "stubs" to build a new archetype.
+If you haven't followed the initial example in :ref:`hello_world_cpp`, you should use ``cycstub`` to generate a directory with the "stubs" to build a new archetype.
 (see :ref:`hello_world_cpp` for further instructions).